 Also known as Phoenix Tears, this oil is relatively easy to make when following a concise set of instructions, and is one of the best ways to create a cannabis extract using simple household items and some products found at your local chemist or hardware store.

-Rick Simpson Oil is, however, THC containing, unlike similar CBD based products – this means it will get you high.
+Rick Simpson Oil is, however, THC containing, unlike pure CBD oil – this means it will get you high.
 This, for some, is a bonus – with many claiming that one needs all the different cannabinoids working in ‘the entourage effect’ to best receive the effects of the plant (from cannabinoids such as THCv and CBDa).
 However, others find the intoxication of this oil too much to handle, especially those who might not have smoked or taken edibles before.

 How is RSO Made?

 Phoenix Tears are usually made from an indica plant, Simpson himself recommends a medicinal heavy indica strain – the kind used for intense pain management or sleep issues.
 This plant matter, often using all stalks and stems in addition to the buds, is ground and soaked in a solvent such as 99% isopropyl alcohol or ethanol.